Please ensure Javascript is enabled for purposes of website accessibility

 HALEU is in between, with 5% to 19.75% of the uranium mass that power-source isotope.
 As an added bonus, HALEU can be made from down-blending the used, military-grade uranium.
 Power plants will be smaller, more efficient, produce less waste uranium and they won’t need their cores replaced for 20 years, unlike every 18 to 24 months for current reactors.
 At the moment, the DOE is in the process of deciding on the next-generation reactor from 10 finalists; nine of them are designed to use HALEU.

 The first market for HALEU will be micro-reactors for the military.
 The Pentagon is seeking to remove domestic bases from the wider electrical grid as part of its climate change-related plans to keep bases operational under increased extreme weather events.
-A Defense Department prototype reactor, Pele, should be available in 2024.
+A Defense Department prototype reactor, Pele, should be available in 2026.
 Perhaps 130 reactors will be deployed.
 By mid-decade, utility-owned micro-reactors will start rolling out for remote locations like interior Alaska and far-flung islands.
 They’ll generate perhaps 10 megawatts (MW) of energy with a one-time upfront fueling to last 20 years.
 More powerful, advanced utility reactors could come to market by 2030.
 Even current reactors will be able to use HALEU in place of the low-enriched stuff.

 What has me especially excited about this development is, by rule, the U.S. military needs to find a domestic supplier of HALEU to fuel those Pele reactors.
 Plus, the federal government wants to re-shore uranium refining.
 Political winds can change, but both recent Republican-led administrations and the Biden administration call HALEU an issue of national energy security.
 The government is even exploring a strategic uranium supply.

-A Nuclear Stock Meeting HALEU Demands
+A Nuclear Energy Stock Meeting HALEU Demands

 Right now only one company will be able to meet American needs: Centrus Energy (LEU).
 An Ohio company, Centrus is building the only U.S. facility that will be licensed to produce the high-assay uranium.
 The federal government is paying the bulk of the cost of the initial facility under a contract, which later can be expanded modularly to meet demand.
-Centrus already produces low-enriched uranium, and generates $320 million a year in sales to U.S., European and Asian utility customers.
+Centrus already produces low-enriched uranium and generates $320 million a year in sales to U.S., European and Asian utility customers.

 But HALEU is where the growth will come from: Based on a survey the Nuclear Energy Institute conducted of U.S. advanced reactor developers, it is possible the market for HALEU could be worth $1.2 billion annually by 2030 and $5.6 billion by 2035, based on the low-end price of HALEU (in Europe) today.
 Centrus has non-binding agreements to produce HALEU for reactors planned by private businesses to come online by the end of the decade.